mobidata-bw/x2gbfs/docs/mappings/free2move_gbfs_2.3_mapping.md

 ### system_information.json

 System information is manually extracted from the providers homepage.
-Only the real configuration in e.g. [config/free2move_stuttgart.json](../../config/free2move_stuttgart.json) is relevant.
+It is hard-coded in [config/free2move_stuttgart.json](../../config/free2move_stuttgart.json), so changes on Free2Move's website will not be reflected in the GBFS feed without manual changes.

 ### vehicle_types.json